bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   and how rounding works.
-The key property of round to odd, safe re-rounding, enables efficient implementations of correctly-rounded functions by separating the concerns of approximating the infinitely precise result and rounding to the target number format.
+The key property of round to odd, safe re-rounding, avoid double rounding and suggests a method for designing correctly-rounded functions by separating the concerns of approximating the infinitely precise result and rounding to the target number format.